CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 | 5200 | 176s | 138s | 21.6% |
 | 10400 | 399s | 256s | 35.8% |

-A 35% improvement may seem good at first, but each iteration still took over 5 seconds.
+A 36% improvement may seem good at first, but each iteration still took over 5 seconds.
+This is still not acceptable for a scene of this size.
 This result means I will probably try to implement a different structure later.
+On the other hand, naive traversal would cause my computer to hang with each iteration.
+So at least it doesn't do that.

 Of course, the default camera has the most complex geometry all on display.
 From positions far away or outside the scene's box, the octree is extremely fast compared to the naive scene traversal.
 But a simple bounding volume will do the same thing for far positions.

+For the larger scene, performance did not vary strongly with maximum tree depth.
+9 was ideal, 11 and 7 both took ten seconds longer.
+The major bottleneck is in the largest nodes, described in the next section.

 # Shortcomings